 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide will be at 2:21 am and the next high tide at 3:40 pm.
-The first low tide will be at 9:05 am and the next low tide at 9:00 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 2:51 am and the next high tide will be at 3:11 pm.
+The first low tide was at 8:49 am and the next low tide will be at 9:26 pm.

-The lunar phase is a Waning Gibbous.
-Today we will have 13 hours and 37 minutes of sun.
-The solar transit will be at 1:16 pm and the length of time the moon will be visible will be 8 hours and 54 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 13 hours and 18 minutes of sun.
+The solar transit is at 1:18 pm and the length of time the moon will be visible will be 11 hours and 9 minutes.

-The solunar fishing calendar in Charleston tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Charleston tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Charleston.
 The times are generated in local time in Oregon and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: